Manual Annotation

 In CATMA, the distinction between tags and annotations is fundamental.
 Similar to the linguistic distinction between types and tokens, tags denote the general category and annotations the specific occurrences of this category in the text.
 In addition to the text-unspecific taxonomies as represented by tagsets, we now want to create text-specific annotations using these taxonomies.

-A technical feature of CATMA is that annotations are not stored directly in the text document (so-called inline markup), but in a database linked to the original text document (so-called external stand-off markup).
-This database records all annotations of all users that refer to the respective document.
-Firstly, one and the same text can be marked by any number of annotators and with any number of taxonomies.
-This collaboratively created total amount of all annotations can then be used for later searches.
-In order to make both technically possible, annotations are stored in a so-called Annotation Collection, which is assigned to a specific text and a person.
+A technical feature of CATMA is that annotations are not stored directly in the text document (so-called inline markup), but rather separately (so-called stand-off markup).
+This has the advantage that one and the same text can be annotated by any number of annotators and with any number of taxonomies.
+It also allows for things like overlapping or even conflicting annotations (where different annotators assign different categories to the same text segment).
+This collaboratively created total set of all annotations can then be used for later searches and queries.
+To make all of this possible, annotations are stored in a so-called Annotation Collection, which is assigned to a specific text and usually also to a specific person/annotator.

-You will create your annotation collection during the actual annotation process.
-Click on “Annotate” in the left navigation bar now to enter the Annotate module (see Fig. 14).
-(You could also create your annotation collection by returning to the Project module and adding an annotation collection to your document in the “Documents” tile.)
+For this Tutorial you will create your own annotation collection (in addition to the one that was created automatically) during the actual annotation process.
+(You could also create your annotation collection in the Project module by adding it to thedocument in the Documents tile.)

 image shows annotate modle tab in CATMA with open tags

-Fig. 14: The Annotate module in CATMA with opened tags
+Fig. 14: The Annotate module in CATMA with an opened document and an expanded tagset

-At the top right of the “Collection” field in the Annotate module you can create your own annotation collection by clicking on the “+” symbol (see Fig. 15).
-Since annotation collections are both text- and person-specific, it is advisable to make this reference explicit when naming your annotation collection.
+Now you can create your own annotation collection by clicking on the “+” icon next to the Collection currently being edited field in the upper right part of the screen (see Figs. 14 & 15).
+Since annotation collections are both text- and usually also person-specific, it is advisable to make this reference explicit when naming your annotation collection.

 image shows how to create an annotation collection in CATMA

-1. Click on the desired category in the tagset displayed on the right.
-The annotation will appear in the color of the selected tag as an underline (see Figure 16).
+• Click on the desired category in the tagset displayed on the right (use the little arrows in the Tags column to expand or collapse the different levels of the tagset hierarchy).
+The annotation will appear in the text in the color of the selected tag as an underline (see Fig. 16).

-2. Alternatively, you can right-click in the text field.
-A compressed menu of your tagset will open, from which you can select the respective tag (see Fig. 17).
+• Alternatively, you can right-click in the text field.
+A compressed menu of your tagset will open, from which you can select the desired tag (see Fig. 17).

 image shows annotate module with annotations